AnamShahzadi28/gsoftclone/docs/navbar.md

 This is the primary component that brings together all the elements of the navbar.
 It is responsible for:

 -   **State Management**: Manages the open/close state of the mobile menu (`isMenuOpen`) and tracks the scroll position (`isScrolled`).
+-   **Scroll Handling**:
--   **Scroll Handling**: Adds a scroll event listener to change the navbar's background color when the user scrolls down.
-It also checks the scroll position on initial load to ensure the correct background is applied on page refresh.
+    -   Adds a scroll event listener to change the navbar's background color when the user scrolls down.
+    -   On the `/estimate-project` page, the navbar background is always dark (`bg-navbg`), regardless of the scroll position.
+    -   On other pages, the background becomes dark after scrolling down 50 pixels.
+-   **"Estimate Your Project" Button**: The "Estimate Your Project" button has special styling.
+On the `/estimate-project` page, it has a white background with dark text.
+On other pages, it has a transparent background with white text.
 -   **Responsive Rendering**: Renders the `DesktopNavbar` on large screens and the `MobileNavbar` on smaller screens.
 -   **Progress Bar**: Includes a `framer-motion` animated progress bar that indicates the user's scroll progress.